Coaltrainscoffeeshopgallery/coaltrainscoffeeshopgallery.github.io/README.md

 # coaltrainscoffeeshopgallery.github.io
+Welcome one and all to the fabulous, magical website of the Coaltrains Coffee Shop Located at Barry Train station!

+Watch this space as the website gets built and updated into a coffee and jazz filled wonderland.

-Website for Coaltrains Coffee Shop and Gallery
+Coaltrain's Coffee Shop Gallery 'we're all on a journey...

-This is a test push to make sure I can upload to the repository